 Music historian and archivist

 Singer, broadcaster, blogger, organiser of Nuneaton Folk Club

 We’re especially grateful for the active support from our Patron:

 Pauline needs no introduction as a leading light in the Coventry-based 2-Tone movement and vocalist for chart-topping band The Selecter, but someone who originally built up her skills and confidence as a performer on the Coventry folk scene.
-Pauline is a keen advocate for CVFolk and we are grateful for her active role as as a supporter of – and spokesperson for – our organisation.
+Pauline is a keen advocate for CVFolk and we are grateful for her continued and active role as as a supporter of – and spokesperson for – our organisation.